textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 ### Task 2: Visualize hot data with Power BI

-1. Sign in to your Power BI subscription (<https://app.powerbi.com>) to see if data is being collected.
+1. Sign into your Power BI subscription (<https://app.powerbi.com>) to see if data is being collected.

 2. Select **My Workspace** on the left-hand menu, then select the **Datasets + dataflows tab**, and locate the **avgtemps** dataset from the list.